Pakrohk/Qtile-Dracula/README.md

 # PkTile
-This is my qtile config
+This is my configuration in qtile.
+I got most of the colors inspired by dracula.
+I hope it gets better with your help.